12 Uncertainty

 All data are derived from measurements, or at least it is useful to think of it that way.
 Your water flow sensors make a measurement.
 Tracking the amount of snow is a measurement.
 Even just taking a picture of that snow is a measurement.
 A measurement error is the deviation of the result of a measurement from the (unknown) true property.
 It is inevitable to make measurement errors.

-• Measurement error in the target introduces a bias.
-Think of human transcription errors in water flow data.
-4 There are two directions for this bias: it could be above or below the true property of interest.
-We might get lucky and the bias cancels out on average but that is unlikely, especially if the error is systematic.
+- Measurement error in the target introduces a bias.
+Think of human transcription errors in water flow data.3 There are two directions for this bias: it could be above or below the true property of interest.
+You might get lucky and biases cancel out on average but that is unlikely, especially if the error is systematic.

 Missing data

 In an ideal dataset, no cell is empty.
 Scientific reality is often less tidy.
-Some values in your rows will look odd: The water flow on March 22 was infty?
+Some values in your rows will look odd: The water flow on March 22 was infinite?
 The current snow-water equivalent is not a number (NaN)?
 The date human-entered record is November 32 in 2102?
-What should we do if some values are missing or undefined?5
+What should we do if some values are missing or undefined?4

 There are several reasons why data may be missing:

-• Missing at random (MAR): The probability of missingness depends on the observed data.
-For example, if the guy who sends you the snow-water equivalent sometimes misses it on Thursdays it is his date night.
+- Missing at random (MAR): The probability of missingness depends on the observed data.
+For example, if the guy who sends you the snow-water equivalent sometimes misses it on Thursdays because it is his date night.

 Measurement errors and missing values lead to another estimation error